Moduli of flat connections in positive characteristic: Geometric Langlands in positive characteristic

-We would like to construct an integral kernel, i.e. a sheaf $\bar{\Ll}$ on the fibre product $\intLoc \times_{\A^{(1)}} \intHiggs$, which is endowed with the structure of a $p_2^* \D_{\Bun}$-module.
+We would like to construct an integral kernel, that is, a sheaf $\Lb$ on the fibre product $\intLoc \times_{\A^{(1)}} \intHiggs$, which is endowed with the structure of a $p_2^* \D_{\Bun}$-module.
 As soon as this is done, we are able to set-up a Fourier-Mukai functor between derived categories, analogous to \cite{MR946249}.